omi10859/proCollection/README.md

 # proCollection
-This repo have simple programs in different programming languages
+This repo have simple programs in not so simple ways.

 # C
 - [HelloWorld](https://github.com/omi10859/proCollection/blob/master/c/HelloWorld.c)